Stanford stops Notre Dame in all facets in 16-14 upset on - Inside the Irish | NBC Sports

-SOUTH BEND, Ind. — Sometimes a trip to Las Vegas does not catch up to you until it is over.
-Notre Dame enjoyed its win in Sin City last week, but that hangover caught up with the Irish on Saturday in a 16-14 loss to Stanford.
+SOUTH BEND, Ind. — Sometimes a trip to Las Vegas does not catch up to you until days after it is over.
+Notre Dame enjoyed its win on the Strip last week, but that hangover caught up with the Irish on Saturday in a 16-14 loss to Stanford.
 The win was the Cardinal’s first in its last 12 tries against FBS opponents.

 “This one’s disappointing,” head coach Marcus Freeman said.
 “You have to give credit to Stanford.
 They did a good job, they played well, but our lack of execution is frustrating.”